Ngan'gimerri: Country

 Their traditional grounds lie to the east of those of the Maramanandji and Murrinh-Patha, extending some 1,000 mi2, south of the central sector of the Daly river, to the south of the Mulluk-Mulluk and Madngella.
 They ran along the Flora River up to its junction with the Daly.

 Post-contact history

+In the traditional merbok trading system, the Ngan'gimerri furnished many other tribes with a particular and much prized large spearhead fashioned from the red granite in their Country.

 Securing food for Aboriginal nomads was always a dicey business, and the attraction of areas where Europeans settled, as places where, through kinship with Indigenous people employed there, one could obtain surer supplies of food, tobacco and sugar, exercised a powerful influence on tribal shifts in Australia.
 Around the 1900s, taken in by Bush Telegraph rumours of marvels to be seen at a new gold mine, which had begun to operate at Fletchers Gully Mine southwards in what is now the Victoria Daly Region, they moved there together with the Wagiman people, and never looked back to return to their homeland.

 According to Johannes Falkenberg, one horde of the tribe, known as the Ngargaminjin, assimilated with the Murrinh-Partha after the coming of white colonisation.